 Unique Considerations

-- Hazardous Materials: Check for any hazardous materials, such as chemicals or biohazards, that may require special handling and disposal.
+- Health Hazards: Assess the property for any health hazards such as mold, pests, or biohazards that may require special handling or cleanup.

 Special Equipment